Aerial archaeology

 Aerial archaeology is the study of archaeological sites from the air.
 It is a method of archaeological investigation that uses aerial photography, remote sensing, and other techniques to identify, record, and interpret archaeological features and sites.
 Aerial archaeology has been used to discover and map a wide range of archaeological sites, from prehistoric settlements and ancient roads to medieval castles and World War II battlefields.

 Aerial archaeology involves interpretation and image analysis of photographic and other kinds of images in field research to understand archaeological features, sites, and landscapes.
 It enables exploration and examination of context and large land areas, on a scale unparalleled by other archaeological methods.
 The AARG (Aerial Archaeology Research Group) boasts that "more archaeological features have been found worldwide through aerial photography than by any other means of survey".

 Aerial archaeological survey combines data collection and data analysis.
-The umbrella term "aerial images'" includes traditional aerial photographs, satellite images, multispectral data (which captures image data within specific wavelength ranges across the electromagnetic spectrum) and hyperspectral data (similar to multi-spectral data, but more detailed).
+The umbrella term "aerial images" includes traditional aerial photographs, satellite images, multispectral data (which captures image data within specific wavelength ranges across the electromagnetic spectrum) and hyperspectral data (similar to multispectral data, but more detailed).

 A vast bank of aerial images exists, with parts freely available online or at specialist libraries.
 These are often vertical images taken for area surveys by aircraft or satellite (not necessarily for archaeological reasons).
 Each year a small number of aerial images are taken by archaeologists during prospective surveys.

 History

 Late-19th and early-20th century observations

 The origins of aerial photography, which led to the rise of aerial archaeology, began in the mid-19th century with early experiments in capturing landscapes from above.
 The French photographer Nadar (Gaspard-Félix Tournachon), who is credited with taking the first aerial photograph from a balloon in 1858 over the outskirts of Paris.
 In America, a man named James Wallace Black, in 1860, became the first person to successfully take aerial photographs from a hot air balloon over Boston.
 Around the same time, Thaddeus Lowe, a scientist and aeronaut, also used balloons for military reconnaissance during the American Civil War.

 In the years leading up to the First World War, several early attempts were made to use aerial photography for archaeological purposes, though they often faced significant technical and practical challenges.
-One of the earliest figures involved in this effort was Sir Henry Wellcome, a British-American pharmaceutical entrepreneur and philanthropist.
+One of the earliest figures involved in this effort was Sir Henry Wellcome, a British–American pharmaceutical entrepreneur and philanthropist.
 In the early 1900s, Wellcome financed several archaeological expeditions in Sudan, where he employed aerial photography using a box kite to document excavations in Jebel Moya, Sudan.

 Nevertheless, while the products of these efforts proved the potential value of aerial photographs for archaeological research, these early attempts to obtain usable photographs fell short.
 Camera technology of the time was insufficient, let alone the erstwhile methods for getting cameras into the air.